ReverseSacle/hexo-theme-shoka-derived/README.md

 ## Optional plugins

-Using Gulp for cleaning Js, CSS and HTML.
+Using Gulp for cleaning JS, CSS and HTML.

 ```bash
 # install gulp